Skip to main content

 AIME is a 15-question, 3-hour examination.
 Each answer is an integer from 000 to 999.
 The problems require creative mathematical insight across algebra, geometry, number theory, and combinatorics.

-In human competition, qualifying for AIME (scoring well on AMC 10/12) puts a student in the top ~5% nationally.
-Scoring well on AIME itself puts them in contention for the US Math Olympiad.
-A perfect score on AIME is exceptionally rare — in most years, fewer than a handful of students achieve it.
+In human competition, qualifying for AIME puts a student in the top ~5% nationally.
+A perfect score is exceptionally rare — in most years, fewer than a handful of students achieve it.

 What makes AIME challenging is that problems rarely require advanced mathematical knowledge.
-Instead, they demand creative problem-solving: seeing non-obvious connections, applying techniques in novel ways, and constructing multi-step proofs under time pressure.
-This is precisely why AIME became popular as an AI benchmark — it tests genuine mathematical reasoning rather than rote knowledge.
+Instead, they demand creative problem-solving: seeing non-obvious connections, applying techniques in novel ways, and constructing multi-step proofs.
+This is precisely why AIME became popular as an AI benchmark — it tests genuine mathematical reasoning.

 We track three years: AIME 2023, AIME 2024, and AIME 2025.
-Tracking multiple years helps detect whether models have memorized specific problem sets or possess generalizable math ability.
+Tracking multiple years helps detect whether models memorized specific problem sets or have generalizable math ability.

 HMMT: What it tests